 What is a small wedding?
-A small wedding is a personal celebration with 30 to 100 guests.
-An even smaller wedding typically has between 15 and 50 guests.
-Anything less than this is considered a micro, mini or elopement wedding.
-What does it cost?
-What is your small wedding budget?
+A small wedding is an intimate celebration with a collective experience for 30 to 100 guests.
+An even smaller wedding has between 15 and 50 guests.
+Anything less is considered a micro, mini or elopement wedding.
+With a smaller wedding, you can choose quality over quantity.

 small wedding for intimate ceremony - it means your a lot less can go wrong.

-Quintessential ideas for selective guests ONLY.
+Quintessential Chic and cosy celebration for selective guests ONLY.
 No legal paperwork required.
 No logistical complications – IMAGELANA Photography in Amsterdam

 Tip 1• Dry Hire Venue

-When planning a small wedding in Amsterdam, a dry wedding can be a cost-effective and flexible choice.
-One option is to hire a “dry wedding hire venue.”
-But what is a dry hire venue?
-It’s a ‘blank canvas’ space, such as a hall or room, that comes empty of furniture, tables, and chairs.
-This means you will need to arrange all the essentials for your small wedding in Amsterdam, including audio-visual equipment, catering, staff, an officiant, and decorations.
-Where should you start?
-First, find a suitable dry wedding space at www.trouwlocatie.nl.
-Additionally, look for setup assistance, event coordination, or consider hiring a Dutch wedding planner.
+When planning a small wedding in Amsterdam, a dry wedding venue can be a cost-effective and flexible option.
+What is it?
+It’s a ‘blank canvas’ space, such as a hall or room, that has no furniture, tables, and chairs.
+You will need to arrange all the essentials for your wedding celebration.
+From audio-visual equipment, catering, staff, an officiant, and decorations find a suitable space at www.trouwlocatie.nl.
+And hire a Dutch wedding planner for setting up your event.

 IMAGELANA Photography in Amsterdam